svapreddy/clearx/README.md

 #### `store.unshift(path, value1, value2 ...valueN)`

-Inserts values to the start of the array at the given path.
-If the array does not exists at path, this method will create one and inserts the values.
+Insert values to the start of the array at the given path.
+If the array does not exist at the path, this method will create one and inserts the values.

 ```javascript